up42/up42-py/docs/structure.md

 ## Functionality

 A quick overview how the different class objects are **created, used and which functionality** they offer.
-If a workflow etc. already exists on UP42, you can also **initialize** and access it directly using its `id`.
+More detail in the tutorials and [code reference](up42-reference.md).

 !!! example "Available Functionality"
     === "up42"